How to Open a Canadian Bank Account From USA without Leaving Home

 Online international transfersLow transparent fees, varies by currencyFee varies by currencyUp to 25 CADVariable fees, confirmed at the time of arranging your transfer

-Wise – 50+ currencies, and ways to get paid like a local in 10 currencies, including USD and CAD.
-All currency exchange uses the midmarket exchange rate
+Wise40+ currencies, and ways to get paid conveniently in foreign currencies, including USD and CAD.
+All currency exchange uses the mid-market exchange rate

-Revolut – 25+ currencies, including USD and CAD, with some fee free currency exchange depending on the account plan you select
+Revolut – 25+ currencies, including USD and CAD, with some no-fee currency exchange depending on the account plan you select

 TD Bank – large, established bank in Canada, which offers some USD products alongside its standard CAD accounts.
 Good if you need a branch network for face to face service